ys-zhang/obsidian-vault-research/Compiler/Rust/Async Rust.excalidraw.md

 			"fontFamily": 2,
 			"text": "1.
 If `T: Unpin` (which is the default), then `Pin<'a, T>` \n      is entirely equivalent to `&'a mut T`. \n    In other words: Unpin means it's OK for this type to be moved even when pinned,\n      so Pin will have no effect on such a type.\n\n2.
 Getting a `&mut T` to a pinned T requires unsafe if `T: !Unpin`.\n\n3.
 Most standard library types implement Unpin.\n    The same goes for most \"normal\" types you encounter in Rust. \n    A `Future` generated by `async/await` is an exception to this rule.\n\n4.
 You can add a `!Unpin` bound on a type on nightly with a feature flag,\n    or by adding `std::marker::PhantomPinned` to your type on stable.\n\n5.
 You can either pin data to the stack or to the heap.\n\n6.
 Pinning a `!Unpin` object to the stack requires `unsafe`.\n\n7.
 Pinning a `!Unpin` object to the heap does not require `unsafe`. \n    There is a shortcut for doing this using `Box::pin`.\n\n8.
 For pinned data where `T: !Unpin` you have to maintain the invariant \n      that its memory will not get invalidated or repurposed from the moment \n      it gets pinned until when drop is called.\n    This is an important part of the pin contract.", "rawText": "1.
 If `T: Unpin` (which is the default), then `Pin<'a, T>` \n      is entirely equivalent to `&'a mut T`. \n    In other words: Unpin means it's OK for this type to be moved even when pinned,\n      so Pin will have no effect on such a type.\n\n2.
 Getting a `&mut T` to a pinned T requires unsafe if `T: !Unpin`.\n\n3.
 Most standard library types implement Unpin.\n    The same goes for most \"normal\" types you encounter in Rust. \n    A `Future` generated by `async/await` is an exception to this rule.\n\n4.
 You can add a `!Unpin` bound on a type on nightly with a feature flag,\n    or by adding `std::marker::PhantomPinned` to your type on stable.\n\n5.
 You can either pin data to the stack or to the heap.\n\n6.
 Pinning a `!Unpin` object to the stack requires `unsafe`.\n\n7.
 Pinning a `!Unpin` object to the heap does not require `unsafe`. \n    There is a shortcut for doing this using `Box::pin`.\n\n8.
-For pinned data where `T: !Unpin` you have to maintain the invariant \n      that its memory will not get invalidated or repurposed from the moment \n      it gets pinned until when drop is called.\n    This is an important part of the pin contract.", "baseline": 639,
+For pinned data where `T: !Unpin` you have to maintain the invariant \n      that its memory will not get invalidated or repurposed from the moment \n      it gets pinned until when drop is called.\n    This is an important part of the pin contract.", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
 			"originalText": "1.
 If `T: Unpin` (which is the default), then `Pin<'a, T>` \n      is entirely equivalent to `&'a mut T`. \n    In other words: Unpin means it's OK for this type to be moved even when pinned,\n      so Pin will have no effect on such a type.\n\n2.
 Getting a `&mut T` to a pinned T requires unsafe if `T: !Unpin`.\n\n3.
 Most standard library types implement Unpin.\n    The same goes for most \"normal\" types you encounter in Rust. \n    A `Future` generated by `async/await` is an exception to this rule.\n\n4.
 You can add a `!Unpin` bound on a type on nightly with a feature flag,\n    or by adding `std::marker::PhantomPinned` to your type on stable.\n\n5.
 You can either pin data to the stack or to the heap.\n\n6.
 Pinning a `!Unpin` object to the stack requires `unsafe`.\n\n7.
 Pinning a `!Unpin` object to the heap does not require `unsafe`. \n    There is a shortcut for doing this using `Box::pin`.\n\n8.
-For pinned data where `T: !Unpin` you have to maintain the invariant \n      that its memory will not get invalidated or repurposed from the moment \n      it gets pinned until when drop is called.\n    This is an important part of the pin contract."
+For pinned data where `T: !Unpin` you have to maintain the invariant \n      that its memory will not get invalidated or repurposed from the moment \n      it gets pinned until when drop is called.\n    This is an important part of the pin contract.", "lineHeight": 1.15,
+			"baseline": 643
 		},
 		{
 			"type": "text",